 The Good Deals

 I am a book and travel blogger, which means my opportunities vary.
 In the book world, I have yet to meet a bad deal.
 Book people are cool.
 We all know that.
 Authors want their books reviewed and promoted.
 They send me a free copy in exchange for a review–unless it’s total blah.
-I write a review, and I might post a #bookstagram.
-You may buy the book.
+I write a review, and I post a #bookstagram.
+You may buy the book, and I earn a commission.
 In fairness, a book is cheaper than that $200 watch or $300 dress.
 You can read more on book blogging here.

 In the travel and general blogging world, the same practice follows for me with courses that teach you how to travel for free or better use Pinterest to market your blog.
-Companies approach me with free access to the courses–with little or no obligation to promote if I wasn’t satisfied–and then send out contracts including commission on sales.
+I also work with 2 clothing companies.
+Companies approach me with free access to the courses or free goods–with little or no obligation to promote if I wasn’t satisfied–and then send out contracts including commission on sales.
 I promote what I believe in to make minor cash, and they do too.
 Win-win.

-Note: These two examples are more affiliate-driven partnerships than watch and clothing brand influencing, but essentially work the same way.
-A good brand collab is being offered a free pair of noise canceling headphones or fun bookmarks and receiving commission on sales.
+Note: These two examples are also affiliate-driven partnerships and not solely brand influencing; but, they essentially work the same way.
+A good brand collab is being offered a free pair of noise canceling headphones or fun bookmarks and receiving commission on sales or for likes and comments.

 The Bad Deals